hijacksecurity/HijackSecurityBlog/_posts/2025-08-30-eks-ingress-controller-ssl-load-balancing.md

 ---

-**Coming Next**: [1.3 EKS: Persistent Storage with EBS CSI Driver](/posts/coming-soon) - Enable stateful workloads with dynamic volume provisioning.
+**Coming Next**: [1.3 EKS: EBS Persistent Storage](/2025/08/29/eks-ebs-persistent-storage/) - Enable stateful workloads with dynamic volume provisioning.

 *Found an issue?
 Have questions about the ingress configuration?
 Reach out on socials.*